 Scotty McCreery (Season 10)

 Baby-faced Scotty McCreery’s deep voice carried his tunes "I Love You This Big" and "The Trouble with Girls" to the top of the charts following his 2011 Idol triumph.
 (His platinum-selling debut Clear as Day also hit No. 1 on the Billboard 200.)
-Since then, he has sold nearly 2.5 million albums (with three consecutive No. 1 album chart debuts) and toured with Brad Paisley, The Band Perry and Rascal Flatts.
+Since then, he has sold millions of records (with three consecutive No. 1 album chart debuts) and toured with Brad Paisley, The Band Perry and Rascal Flatts.
 The North Carolina-born country crooner also wrote a memoir, Go Big or Go Home: The Journey Toward the Dream, in 2016, the same year he discovered he was dropped from his label.

 Phillip Phillips (Season 11)

-“Home,” the song Phillip Phillips performed on the 2012 finale turned out to be a, well, home run, scoring the biggest digital sales week of any Idol coronation song and selling 5 million copies in the United States.
-His debut album The World from the Side of the Moon reached No. 4 on the Billboard 200, and he went on to drop his sophomore album Behind the Light in 2014.
-But Phillips career hit a sour note in January 2015, when a legal battle over his contract with Idol’s production company 19 Entertainment stalled any new releases.
-It wasn’t until last year when the two parties settled the case that Phillips, who opened for the Goo Goo Dolls that summer and guested as a diamond smuggler on CBS’ Hawaii Five-o in January, was able to release any new songs.
-His fresh start musically came via the January release of Collateral, his first studio album since 2014.
-With Hannah, his wife of two years, by his side, he’s currently headlining The Magnetic Tour across the country in support of his new project.
+"Home," the song Phillip Phillips performed on the 2012 finale turned out to be a, well, home run, scoring the biggest digital sales week of any Idol coronation song to date and selling more than 5 million copies in the United States.
+His debut album, The World from the Side of the Moon, reached No. 4 on the Billboard 200, and he went on to drop his sophomore album, Behind the Light, in 2014.
+But Phillips' career hit a sour note in January 2015, when a legal battle over his contract with Idol’s production company, 19 Entertainment, stalled any new releases.
+It wasn’t until 2017 when the two parties settled the case that Phillips, who opened for the Goo Goo Dolls that summer and guest-starred as a diamond smuggler on Hawaii Five-O soon afterward, was able to release any new songs.
+His fresh start musically came via the January 2018 release of Collateral, his first studio album since 2014.
+Now a husband and father, Phillips returned to American Idol in 2020 to perform his celebrated coronation song from eight years earlier.

 Candice Glover (Season 12)